CAMS-CyberPatriot/Linux-Checklist-1/README.md

 1. Do the Forensics Questions

       Forensics questions can point you towards other vulnerabilities.
-Keep this in mind. (ex: *a media file, find a hidden message, find a backdoor, etc)
+Keep this in mind. (ex: a media file, find a hidden message, find a backdoor, etc)

 1. Account Configuration
       1. Lock the root account

         $ passwd -l root
+      1. Make sure the `/etc/securetty` file is empty to prohibit root login

       1. Disable the guest account in `/etc/lightdm/lightdm.conf`

             ```